Nay Salvatori: Run for federal deputy

-Despite initially denying the candidacy, Salvatori secured the nomination from the 10th federal district under the Juntos Haremos Historia coalition banner, with her bid ultimately being assigned to the Social Encounter Party (PES).
+Despite initially denying the candidacy, Salvatori secured the nomination for Puebla's 10th district under the Juntos Haremos Historia coalition banner, with her bid ultimately being assigned to the Social Encounter Party (PES).
 During the campaign, she gave birth to a baby boy.

 As the race neared its end, Salvatori filed a complaint against Ana Cristina Ruiz Rangel, one of her opponents, for gender violence.

 As a federal deputy

 Upon winning election, Salvatori was assigned to four commissions, including a secretary post on the Radio and Television Commission and a slot on the bicameral commission that controls Canal del Congreso.
 In 2019, she also became an alternate councilor for the Social Encounter Party at the National Electoral Institute.

 After becoming a deputy, Salvatori continued to make news for viral comments.
 In November 2018, on social media, she declared, "When marijuana is legalized, you're all invited to come to my house and smoke and listen to The Doors"; in a follow-up interview, she told media that she'd never smoked marijuana.
 She also called for a ban on bullfighting and wrote a bill to outlaw it at the federal level.

 In March 2019, Salvatori brought her son Mario onto the floor of the Chamber of Deputies and delivered a speech about verbal insults hurled toward mothers by other women, saying she was "fed up with being called a bad mother" for exercising her profession and posting photos of herself on social media.

+On 3 February 2021 she announced that she was leaving the PES congressional benches to sit with Morena.